ensdomains/ens-twitter-api/README.md

 ### /tweet/released

-Tweets when a domain is released
+Tweets when a domain is released (summary + individual name in the thread)

 Example message